abpframework/abp/docs/en/Modules/OrganizationUnit-Management.md

 - All the children of the same OU have codes that **start with the parent OU's code**.
 - It's **fixed length** and based on the level of the OU in the tree, as shown in the sample.
 - While the OU code is unique, it can be **changeable** if you move an OU.
-- We must reference an OU by Id, not Code.
+- You must reference an OU by Id, not Code.

 ### OrganizationUnit Manager